gkerr01/frameworks_and_languages_module/technical_report.md

 ### Overview of Server prototype

 The server prototype is a basic http server that implements python.
 The server parses HTTP requests, handles errors, and generates HTTP responses.
-It listens on a specified port, executes a provided app function, and responds to incoming HTTP requests.
+It listens on a specified port, executes a provided app function and responds to incoming HTTP requests.

 ### (Multiple hhtp requests )